 Black with dried blood: Nick Tosches' Country book

 "We got both kinds of music", goes the old joke, "country and western", and that's certainly true of Nick Tosches' book, Country: Living Legends And Dying Metaphors In America's Biggest Music (1977).
 Yeah, man, this book has certainly got both kinds of music, and plenty more too.
 Yee-haw.
-I ain't - it's fair to say - no big country music fan, but I happily saddled up and galloped through Tosches' book because earlier this year I thoroughly enjoyed his excellent book on Jerry Lee Lewis's rollercoaster life.
+I ain't - it's fair to say - no big country music fan, but I happily saddled up and galloped through Tosches' book because earlier this year I'd thoroughly enjoyed his excellent book on Jerry Lee Lewis's rollercoaster life.
 Why?
 Because Tosches is a really entertaining writer and one who appears to have a genuine understanding of his subjects (we're not talking a gun-for-hire writer churning out middle-market stuff for the HMV books section).
-Tosches' thing is a brisk economy of style onto which he occasionally heaps bucket-loads of detail - a page-long sentence listing records released in a certain period, or even a reproduction of a page from a record company's sales catalogue, complete with order code references.
+Tosches' thing is a brisk economy of style, dark humour, tart judgments, a deep sense of history, and whole bucket-loads of discographical detail - eg a page-long sentence listing dozens of records from a given period, or the reproduction of a page from a record company's sales catalogue, complete with order code references.
 Or he might chuck in some heady diversions into super-wide-angle history ("Cut to Athens, fourth century B.C.", begins one paragraph).
-Overall, though, Tosches' book sets out to show what a "crazy bastard sort of thing country music is", and I reckon he definitely succeeds in this.
+Overall, Tosches' book sets out to show what a "crazy bastard sort of thing country music is", and I reckon he definitely succeeds in this.

 Anyway, here a few of the things in Country which caught my eye: